ampproject/amphtml/extensions/amp-story/amp-story.md

 You can configure animations by specifying a set of [animation attributes](#animation-attributes) on the element; no additional AMP extensions or configuration is needed.

 You can also create more advanced animations by using the `<amp-story-animation>` component.
-Read more on the [amp-story-animation section](#Advanced-animations).
+Read more on the [Advanced animations](#Advanced-animations).

 {% call callout('Note', type='note') %}
 Animations can help make your Web Story more visually exciting and engaging, but use them sparingly.
 Some users may find long, continuous animations distracting.
 Other users may have motion sensitivity and be adversely affected by excessive use of motion and parallax effects.